 - Drive a stake at the top and bottom of the slope where you’d like the fence to end.

 - String a mason’s line from the base of the top stake to the bottom stake.
 Level it with a line level.

 - Measure the distance between the line and the ground at the bottom stake to find out how much the fence drops along the run.

-- Measure along the line and mark the location of the posts on the line with masking tape.
+- Mark the location of the posts on the line with masking tape.

-- Count the sections of fence you will need and then divide the overall drop of the fence by the number of sections to find the drop per section.
+- Divide the overall drop of the fence by the number of sections to find the drop per section.